10 Steps for Planning a FuneralFederal Civilian Life

 Funerals rank among the most expensive purchases many consumers will ever make.
 A traditional funeral, including a casket and vault, costs about $6,000, although “extras” like flowers, obituary notices, acknowledgment cards or limousines can add thousands of dollars.
 Many funerals run well over $10,000.
 Even people who are usually good at negotiating the best prices for regular goods and services are likely to feel uncomfortable negotiating over the details and costs of a funeral.
 Adding to this discomfort is the fact that some people “overspend” on a funeral or burial because they think of it as a reflection of their feelings for the deceased.

-To help relieve their families of some of these decisions, an increasing number of people are planning their own funerals, designating their funeral preferences, and sometimes even paying for them in advance.
+To help relieve their families of some of these decisions, an increasing number of people are pre-planning their own funerals, designating their funeral preferences, and sometimes even paying for them in advance.
 They see funeral planning as an extension of will and estate planning.

 Thinking ahead can help you make informed and thoughtful decisions about funeral arrangements.
 It allows you to choose the specific items you want and need and compare the prices offered by several funeral providers.
 It also spares your survivors the stress of making these decisions under the pressure of time and strong emotions.